PRM Course Descriptions

 PRM 326 Inclusive Recreation (3).
 Methods and techniques that promote the inclusion of people with disabilities into recreation programs and facilities.
 Fall, Spring & Summer.

 PRM 331 Outdoor Leadership Certification I (3).
-The first of two courses required to train outdoor leaders who may then be certified through the Wilderness Education Association.
+First of two courses required t train outdoor leaders who may then earn a Certificate of Outdoor Leadership through NAU.
 Outdoor leadership theories, techniques, and outdoor pursuit administration.
 Includes six days of fieldwork.
-Fall &Spring
+Letter grade only.
+Course fee required.

 PRM 346W Wildland Recreation Management (3).
 Overview of wildland recreation management principles, practices, and current issues.
 Prerequisite: junior or senior status.
 Fall, Spring & Summer.